 • Sitemap.xml

 • Submit a sitemap that lists all your site’s important URLs.
-While not a ranking factor, it helps clarify the site’s structure to web crawlers.
+While not a major ranking factor, it helps clarify the site’s structure to web crawlers.

-• Check it by visiting: www.yourdomain.com/sitemap.xml
+• Check it by visiting: www.yourdomain.com/sitemap.xml.

 • Canonical URLs